"Without Data, you’re just another person with an opinion."

-As a result, we now have ten states – representing 38% of the total student population in the United States – participating in the Arts Education Data Project and are now looking for new partners who will help scale up the work to cover the entire nation.
+As a result, we now have 31 states – representing 65% of the total student population in the United States – participating in the Arts Education Data Project with at least eight more targeted for development for 2023 and are now looking for new partners who will help scale up the work to cover the entire nation to support national reporting.

 Given all this initial success, what more needs to be accomplished?

-Most importantly, we want to encourage other states across the country to engage in data driven strategies to expand arts education for the rest of the nation.
+With significant new grants from The CMA Foundation, the philanthropic arm of the Country Music Association, and The Music Man Foundation the project is expanding to other states across the country encouraging them to engage in data-driven strategies to expand arts education for the rest of the nation.

 In doing so, we expect to realize critical goals that will elevate the conversation to the national stage: